My Life is Perfect, Now I'm Going to Change Everything, Said No One Ever!

-Today is the 9th anniversary of the worst day of my life.
 On April 14, 2012, my mother passed away.
-I don't know if I can say it was the worst day because the 11 days leading up to the 14th were all dreadful.
+This year it will be the tenth anniversary of the worst day of my life.
+I don't know if I can say it was THE worst day because the 11 days leading up to the 14th were all dreadful.
 My mother had been in the advanced stages of Alzheimer's.
 She was nonverbal, but she was still able to recognize me as someone she loved.
 She had an intestinal blockage, and it blew out, causing her to go septic.
 When we arrived in the ER, the doctor gave us the prognosis of "she has hours to live."
 Those hours turned into 11 days.
 I'm not going to go into detail on those days.
 It's not the point of this post.
 What I want to talk about is how pain and discomfort pushes one to make changes.

 Never has a person said, "My life is perfect.
 I'm happier than I have been.
 I'm going to change everything."
 When a person is content and happy, they relish the moments and live in the moment.
 However, when pain, sadness, discomfort occurs, it can serve as motivation to look for answers.
 Yes, people can get stuck in misery; they can wallow in despair, afraid of what might be on the other side.
 If you are one of those people who are stuck, please know that I am not coming from a place of judgment.
 I want you to know there are options if you look for them.